A Timeline of the Ashley Madison Hack

 July 12, 2015: Employees at Avid Life Media get “Thunderstrucked”

-Employees of the Ashley Madison’s parent company, Avid Life Media, start their day normally in the office except for a message from “Impact Team” that’s ordering them to release both company and customer data or else their websites would be shut down.
+Employees of Ashley Madison’s parent company, Avid Life Media, start their day normally in the office except for a message from the “Impact Team” that’s ordering them to release both company and customer data or else their websites will be shut down.
 This seemingly random message is accompanied by the classic AC/DC song “Thunderstruck”.

 July 19: Ashley Madison Hack is Officially Announced